dalila28/concreate_crack_image_classification/README.md

 ### 1. Project Description
   * Cracking concrete problem can cause life threatening to people.
 In order to overcome this problem, a concrete crack image classifiication is developed to identify the concretes with or without crack.
-  * The development of concrete crack image classification is by using the transfer learning where I set the pretrained feature extractor as non-trainable (freezing) & second time I unfreeze some layers in the feature extractor so that they will receive parameter update.
+  * The development of concrete crack image classification project here is by using the transfer learning technique.
+Transfer learning is a technique where a pre-trained neural network model is used as a starting point for a new task instead of training a model from scratch.
+For my project, at first I set the pretrained feature extractor as non-trainable (freezing) & second time I unfreeze some layers in the feature extractor so that they will receive parameter update.

 ### 2. Software used, framework,how to run project